 Many of you before us feel that if you could wield the scepter of power and control a kingdom you would do something wonderful.
-Let me tell you that he who can control himself is greater than he who controls- a kingdom.
-May I say that he who can give forth words of love and wisdom to the little child. is greater than he who sends forth ships upon the seas?
-He who understands his own nature, his own soul, and can rise to a high and holy communion wisdom world, is the one who need be envied.
+Let me tell you that he who can control himself is greater than he who controls-a kingdom.
+May I say that he who can give forth words of love and wisdom to the little child, is greater than he who sends forth ships upon the seas?
+He who understands his own nature, his own soul, and can rise to a high and he punished Thomas Paine; who, when his holy communion wisdom world, is the one who need be envied.
 It is not he or she who can govern a nation, or wield the power of earth, but rather the one that can hold the wand of love and wield it for heavenly purposes.